 - If time permits, let marinate in the fridge for at least 15 minutes, and up to 4 hours.

-Heat remaining olive oil in a cast iron skillet over medium heat.
+- Heat the remaining olive oil in a cast iron skillet over medium heat.

-- Add pork chops to skillet and sear for 4 minutes, or until golden; flip and continue to cook for 4 more minutes.
+- Add the pork chops to the skillet and sear for 4 minutes or until golden; flip and continue to cook for 4 more minutes.